Get Directions

 • Be free from all forms of abuse or harassment.
 All persons are entitled to an environment that is free of verbal, physical and sexual harassment.

-• Have appropriate assessment and management of pain.
+• Receive appropriate assessment and management of pain.

 • Be informed about the outcomes of your care, including unanticipated outcomes with provisions for after-hours and emergency care.